lukhnos/objectiveflickr/README.markdown

 If you already use ObjectiveFlickr 0.9.x, the bad news is that 2.0 is not backward compatible.
 The good news, though, is that it uses a different set of class names.
-Some migration tips is offered near the end of this document.
+Some migration tips are offered near the end of this document.

 What's Not (Yet) There